Chart Color Schemes

 Population growth drivers in Calamvale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Calamvale's estimated population is around 19,781.
+Based on ABS population updates and AreaSearch validations, the suburb of Calamvale's estimated population is around 19,781 as of Feb 2026.
 This reflects an increase of 1,787 people since the 2021 Census, which reported a population of 17,994.
-The change is inferred from AreaSearch's resident population estimate of 19,513 following examination of the latest ERP data release by the ABS in June 2024 and an additional 226 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,974 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Calamvale's growth rate of 9.9% since the 2021 census exceeded the national average (9.7%).
-Population growth was primarily driven by overseas migration contributing approximately 75.0%.
+The change was inferred from AreaSearch's estimate of 19,513 residents following examination of ABS's June 2024 ERP data release and an additional 226 validated new addresses since the Census date.
+This results in a density ratio of 2,974 persons per square kilometer, placing Calamvale in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Calamvale has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the national average.
+Population growth was primarily driven by overseas migration contributing approximately 75.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-Projecting forward with demographic trends, an above median population growth is expected, with the Calamvale statistical area (Lv2) projected to grow by 3,163 persons to 2041, reflecting a total increase of 15.4% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
+Future population trends project an above median growth for the suburb, with an expected expansion of 3,152 persons to 2041, reflecting a gain of 15.4% in total over the 17 years.

 Frequently Asked Questions - Population